 - a skein of Jilly Lace in color Candy Love

 - the book Knits from the Heart of Norway by Irene Haugland.
 I bought this for the Norwegian stranded knitting charts more than the actual sweater patterns themselves.

 - a goodie box which had a furry key chain, a Spud & Chloë tape measure, a Minnesota magnet and a button to add to my collection

-from Kelly’s Quality Sewing Center
+from Kelly’s Quality Sewing Center (now closed)